irenealgi/irenealegre.com/portfolio.md

-### UX Portfolio Design
+---
+layout: post
+title: "UX Portfolio Design"
+---

 * **Project type:** Personal project
 * **Participants:** Irene Alegre
 * **Duration:** 1 month
 * **Tools:** Pen and paper, Sketch, HTML & CSS, GitHub, MacDown
 * **Processes:** User interviews, user testing, branding, sketching

 I like my portfolio.
 I mean, it’s not, like, the best portfolio ever, but I like it.
 It’s clean, it’s aseptic, it has just a tiny little bit of hot pink popping up here or there.
 It makes me feel kind of good.

 But it wasn’t always that way.